 It is time to look at purchasing a toilet for your new bathroom, but you’ve run into a big problem.
 The location you plan on installing the toilet lacks the necessary plumbing for a traditional toilet; your options are limited.

-Rather than ripping up floorboards, and dealing with costly construction and installation of a drainage system.
-The best solution to your toilet conundrum might be to purchase an upflush toilet system (otherwise known as macerating toilets).
+Rather than ripping up floorboards and dealing with costly construction and installation of a drainage system.
+The best solution to your toilet problem might be to purchase an upflush toilet system (otherwise known as macerating toilets).

-It is quite natural if you are still confused what exactly you should be looking for when investing in an upflush toilet system.
+It is pretty natural if you are still confused about what you should be looking for when investing in an upflush toilet system.
 Well, don’t be scared about it!

-Today we’ll take a look at what makes the best macerating toilet and what you should keep in mind before purchasing one.
+Today, we’ll look at what makes the best macerating toilet and what you should keep in mind before purchasing one.
 We will also list some of the top models based on a series of upflush toilet reviews.
-Read on and have a look at our macerating toilet reviews written below…
+So read on and have a look at our macerating toilet reviews written below…

 - Our Top Choice of Upflush Toilet

 - What is an Upflush / Macerating Toilet? – Pros and Cons

 - #1.
 Standard SaniPLUS Pressure Assisted Toilet – (Best Rated)